 - Protect Your Digital Photos with a Backup Plan: Your work isn't done after the final scan.
 Safeguard your new digital memories by following the 3-2-1 rule: keep three copies of your files on two different types of media (like cloud storage and an external hard drive), with one copy stored off-site.

-Why Digitize Your Film Negatives?
+Why You Should Digitize Your Film Negatives

 If you have boxes of old film negatives tucked away, you might wonder if they’re worth the effort.
 The simple answer is a resounding yes.
 Those little plastic strips are often the original, highest-quality source of your most precious photos.
 Unlike prints that can fade and lose detail over time, negatives hold a richer range of color and clarity.